 As those scientists look into outer space, it is as if they are shaking their fists at Jesus Christ, defiantly saying ‘we refuse to accept you as Lord over us.’

-Why would he make such a statement?
-Why would he liken scientific research to determine whether we’re alone in the universe with an act of rebellion against God?
+Why would these conservative Christian leafers make such a statements?
+Why would they liken scientific research to determine whether we’re alone in the universe with an act of rebellion against God?

 Do the Scriptures say that we are alone in the universe?
-No. It says nothing on th d subject of extraterrestrial life.
+No. It says nothing on the subject of extraterrestrial life.

 Do the Scriptures forbid us to look for life or Earth-like planets in the stars?
 No again.